altaga/Mercurium-Instant-Messenger/README.md

 - Follow: https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/

-Needless to say, you need a friend to test, two browsers with 2 Polygon Address or you could message us via Devpost.
+Needless to say, you need a friend to test, two browsers with two Polygon Addresses or you could message us via Devpost.

 # Introduction and Problem Statement: